platers/obsidian-linter/docs/templates/readme_template.md

 ### Custom Lint Commands

 These are special lint rules that the user may specify.
 They are Obsidian commands.
-If you would like to create a custom command that you can run, you can use the [QuickAdd](https://github.com/chhoumann/quickadd) plugin in order to add a JavaScript script to make modifications to a file. **This will require some level of knowledge about the Obsidian API and Javascript.** To use a custom user script, you will want to follow these steps:
+If you would like to create a custom command that you can run, you can use the [QuickAdd](https://github.com/chhoumann/quickadd) plugin in order to add a JavaScript script to make modifications to a file. **This will require some level of knowledge about the Obsidian API and JavaScript.** To use a custom user script, you will want to follow these steps:

 1. Install the QuickAdd plugin
 2. Go ahead and go to the settings for QuickAdd and select "Manage Macros"